The death of Mr John Lewis, 1928

 ‘The place is a credit to the boy, a very great credit’

-A result of this visit was that John Lewis gave Spedan more cash to put into Peter Jones and also brought him back into Oxford Street giving him a one third share of the business.
-This, Spedan eventually converted into two thirds by buying his brother’s share, as Oswald wanted to move away from the business to try other avenues.
-However to avoid confrontation between John and his sons he was never told.
+A result of this visit was that John Lewis gave Spedan more cash to put into Peter Jones and also brought him back into Oxford Street giving him a one-third share of the business.
+Spedan eventually converted this into two thirds by buying his brother’s share, as Oswald wanted to move away from the business to try other avenues.
+However, to avoid confrontation between the brothers and their father, John Lewis was never told.

 In effect Spedan now ran John Lewis and Peter Jones.